Donna Wildman on Helping One Online Entrepreneur at a Time

 We all want to have a thriving business and an abundant life, however sometimes we let the negativity into our lives and that essentially keeps us from obtaining what we truly want.
 What we say aloud or think LOA will give us, so it would behoove us to be very careful of what we think and say.

 Therefore, studying LOA has helped me to realize that as an internet marketer to have a thriving business I must only give positive attention, energy and focus to my business and life.
 When you truly get the concept and learn how to manifest things into your life through LOA the sky can literally be the limit!

-You say you’re a research queen, how has having mentors helped you learn about network marketing and branding in general?
+You say you are a research queen, how has having mentors helped you learn about network marketing and branding in general?

-LOL you picked up on that huh Erik?!
+You picked up on that Erik?!
 Yes I am a research queen, which can be good and bad.
-I have a tendency to overdo it sometimes with my research. lol
+I have a tendency to overdo it sometimes with my research.

 However, it has served me well when I first got into this profession because I didn’t have a clue on what I was doing or where to even start.
 So in doing my research I found some awesome mentors such as Eric Worre, Ray Higdon, Jim Rohn, Todd Falcone, etc.